Greece mulls next move as clock ticks on debt talks

 But after months of fractious negotiations, some European leaders are now openly contemplating the possibility of Greece becoming the first nation to be dumped out of the euro zone.

-In an article in the Irish Times, Varoufakis criticised the behaviour of his peers at a meeting of European finance ministers on Thursday.
+In an article in the Irish Times, Varoufakis criticized the behavior of his peers at a meeting of European finance ministers on Thursday.

 "An impartial spectator of our Eurogroup deliberations would come to the safe conclusion that it is a strange forum, one ill-equipped to forge good, hard decisions when Europe truly needs them," he wrote.